studentGwyn/2pSnakeGame/README.md

 # multiplayerSnake
-Code for multiplayer snake game with [socket.io tutorial](https://www.youtube.com/watch?v=ppcBIHv_ZPs) on the Traversy Media YouTube channel.
+Code for multiplayer snake game SPECIFICALY A 2 PLAYER GAME .

-If you want to see how to deploy the game check out [this video](https://www.youtube.com/watch?v=M9RDYkFs-EQ)

-This is just a tweaked project same as mention above.
+This is just a tweaked project from githun and youtube tutorials.